Posts - Bill - HR 3329 Wildlife Corridors and USDA Conservation Programs Act of 2025

 moderate 05/13/2025

-Wildlife corridors sound promising, as long as farmers and forests get a fair play.
+Wildlife corridors sound great, as long as farmers and local communities get a clear seat at the table.

 left-leaning 05/13/2025